zabereznikova/docs.de-de/docs/framework/unmanaged-api/alink/assemblyattributesgoherem.md

 Verweise auf diesen Typ geben benutzerdefinierte Attribute an, die nicht sicherheitsrelevant sind, aber mehrfach verwendet werden können.

-Diese Typen sind "intern" in .NET Framework markiert, und befinden sich in der <xref:System.Runtime.CompilerServices> Namespace.
+These types are marked "internal" within the .NET Framework and are located in the <xref:System.Runtime.CompilerServices> namespace.

 ## <a name="requirements"></a>Anforderungen